SamuelJFV/University/README.md

 # Projects:

-Conway's Game of Life (a cellular automaton) in Javascript.
+Conway's Game of Life (a cellular automaton) in Javascript and HTML.

 A library to create and visualize structures of graphs in Python to solve a maximum matching problem.